-Regardless of whether you want to experience the latest blockbuster movie in all its glory, partake in a spot of Netflix binging, or immersive yourself in a particularly beautiful game, knowing how to connect a laptop to a TV is a useful skill to master, and an easy one to acquire.
+Regardless of whether you want to experience the latest blockbuster movie in all its glory, partake in a spot of Netflix binging, or immerse yourself in a particularly beautiful game, knowing how to connect a laptop to a TV is a useful skill to master, and an easy one to acquire.

 In our guide, we cover all the methods used to link up a laptop with a TV, and most of them are more straightforward than you’d think.
 The methods vary depending on the age of both the laptop and the TV, as well as how much distance exists between the two devices and whether you prefer to go wired or wireless.
 Let’s get into it.